 The citizens of Greenville are slightly less educated than the national average of 21.84% for the average city or town: 15.68% of adults in Greenville have a bachelor's degree or advanced degree

 The per capita income in Greenville in 2010 was $16,903, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $67,612 for a family of four.

 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include Irish, Italian, English, and Scottish.
+Important ancestries of people in Greenville include Irish, Italian, English, and Slovak.